Table of Contents

 Lantana

-Lantana plants are a common weed in many parts of the world.
+Lantana plants are common weeds in many parts of the world.
 They can grow in gardens, parks, and even on sidewalks.
-The Lantana plant is native to South America and has been to other parts of the world through human activity.
+The Lantana plant is native to South America but has spread through human activity to other parts of the world.

-The Lantana plant is poisonous because it contains several toxic chemicals to humans and animals.
-The plant has at least six different toxins, which can irritate the skin, causing nausea, vomiting, headache, dizziness and even death if consumed in large amounts.
+The Lantana plant is poisonous because it contains several toxic chemicals for humans and animals.
+At least six different toxins can irritate the skin and cause nausea, vomiting, headache, dizziness, and even death if consumed in large amounts.

 Lantana plants grow in various climates and can reproduce by seeds or runners that spread from the parent plant.